 gpg = Grains Per Gallon

-In Oregon there are more than 250 diverse products grown and processed, from wheat to salmon.
+In Oregon, there are more than 250 diverse products grown and processed, from wheat to salmon.
 There are more than 38,500 farms, and Oregon products are sought all over the world due to their superior quality.
 Oregon’s top agricultural products include milk, nursery stock, hops, cattle and calves, berries, peppermint and Christmas trees.

 Even though Oregon has moderately soft water, many farms and food processing plants can still experience issues related to scale buildup in their irrigators and equipment.
-In addition, contaminants polluting soil and waterways has increased greatly over the past few decades and there is a greater need for waste and chemical control.
+In addition, contaminants polluting soil and waterways have increased greatly over the past few decades and there is a greater need for waste and chemical control.
 Many farmers are looking for eco-friendly solutions that can increase the quality and yield of their crops while saving water.
 Read more about how HydroFLOW can increase crop yield.